nightrome/cocostuff10k/README.md

   - Optionally add CuDNN support or modify library paths in the Makefile.
   - `make all -j8`
   - `cd ../..`
-4. Download the base VGG-16 model:
-  - `wget --directory-prefix=models/deeplab/cocostuff/model/deeplabv2_vgg16 http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/deeplabv2_vgg16_init.caffemodel`
-5. Configure the COCO-Stuff dataset:
+4. Configure the COCO-Stuff dataset:
   - Create folders: `mkdir models/deeplab/deeplab-public-ver2/cocostuff && mkdir models/deeplab/deeplab-public-ver2/cocostuff/data`
   - Create a symbolic link to the images: `cd models/deeplab/cocostuff/data && ln -s ../../../../dataset/images images && cd ../../../..`
   - Convert the annotations by running the Matlab script: `startup(); convertAnnotationsDeeplab();`
+5. Download the base VGG-16 model:
+  - `wget --directory-prefix=models/deeplab/cocostuff/model/deeplabv2_vgg16 http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/deeplabv2_vgg16_init.caffemodel`
-6. Run `cd models/deeplab && ./run_cocostuff_vgg16.sh && cd ../..` to train and test the network on COCO-Stuff.
+6. Run `cd models/deeplab && ./run_cocostuff_vgg16.sh` to train and test the network on COCO-Stuff.

+### DeepLab ResNet 101
+The default Deeplab model performs center crops of size 513*513 pixels of an image, if any side is larger than that.
+Since we want to segment the whole image at test time, we choose to resize the images to 513x513, perform the semantic segmentation and then rescale it elsewhere.
+Note that without the final step, the performance might differ slightly.

+1. Follow steps 1-3 of the [DeepLab VGG-16](#deeplab-vgg-16) section above.
+2. Download the base ResNet model:
+  - `wget --directory-prefix=models/deeplab/cocostuff/model/deeplabv2_resnet101 http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/deeplabv2_resnet101_init.caffemodel`
+3. Rescale the images and annotations:
+  - `cd models/deeplab`
+  - `python rescaleImages.py`
+  - `python rescaleAnnotations.py`
+4. Run `./run_cocostuff_resnet101.sh` to train and test the network on COCO-Stuff.

 ## Annotation Tool
 In [1] we present a simple and efficient stuff annotation tool which was used to annotate the COCO-Stuff dataset.
 It uses a paintbrush tool to annotate SLICO superpixels (precomputed using the [code](http://ivrl.epfl.ch/files/content/sites/ivrg/files/supplementary_material/RK_SLICsuperpixels/SLIC_mex.zip) of [Achanta et al.](http://ivrl.epfl.ch/research/superpixels)) with stuff labels.
 These annotations are overlaid with the existing pixel-level thing annotations from COCO.